wasiq345/SolarSystem/README.md

 This project is open source under the MIT License.
 Feel free to fork and build upon it for educational purposes.

 🙌 Connect
-If you found this useful or have suggestions for improvement, feel free to open an issue or connect with me on Linkedin.
+If you found this useful or have suggestions for improvement, feel free to open an issue or connect with me on Linkedin www.linkedin.com/in/wasiq-azeem-730215367 .

 🚀 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.” – Einstein